AdrienneCallie13/Week3/README.md

 Next week, I expected to work on

-•	My first draft project proposal.
+•	My first draft project proposal (10 hours).

-•	Add more user stories on my project proposal.
+•	Add more user stories on my project proposal (1 hour).

-•	Learn and implement Vue components on VS code.
+•	Learn and implement Vue components on VS code (8 hours).

-• Researching complex components so that I can explain them them on my assets/user stories as needed.
+• Researching complex components so that I can explain them them on my assets/user stories as needed (5 hours).

 Task 1: